 Drury and Horace Albright, also a former director of the National Park Service and ROHO interviewee, played an important role in launching another of Chita Fry’s landmark projects: the documentation of the governorship of Earl Warren.
 The idea blossomed, according to Willa Baum’s oral history, at the fiftieth anniversary of the fabled UC Class of 1912, of which Warren, Drury, and Albright were all members.
 Drury and Albright worked for two years to persuade Warren to give his blessing for the project, which he finally did, as Willa relates, in an unexpected meeting with Albright on the summit of Mount Olympus in Greece.
 Chita and Willa struggled for another five years to assemble funding for a comprehensive ten-year project on the Earl Warren Era in California.
 Under Chita’s imaginative direction, she and her interviewing team conducted nearly 150 wide-ranging interviews with political and governmental figures, labor and civil rights leaders, and Warren’s friends and advisors.
 It became the model for subsequent projects on the Pat Brown, Goodwin Knight, and Ronald Reagan governorships and led to ROHO interviews on labor, social welfare, the law, and women in politics.
 The long, blue row of bound interview transcripts on California public policy issues, all of which are now digitized and available via the Internet, continues to provide irreplaceable insights and is still widely used by students and scholars.

 After an interview in 1961 with poet, social radical, and suffragist Sara Bard Field, Chita developed a seminal project on the Suffragists, focusing on the work of the militant National Women’s Party and the campaign for women’s right to vote.
 An extended oral history with party founder Alice Paul in 1972 and 1973 was the catalyst for her final work, a biography of Alice Paul.
 She moved to Washington DC in the early 1980s, following her second marriage to Rex Davis, the retired director of the Bureau of Alcohol, Tobacco, and Firearms and a high school friend from Oklahoma with whom she had fortuitously reconnected.
 In Washington she continued her research and writing, working in the archives of the National Women's Party and Paul's personal papers.
-Publication of the first volume of the Alice Paul biography is expected in 2010.
+Alice Paul: Claiming Power by J.D.
+Zahniser and Amelia R. Fry is now available.

 Chita retained her connection with ROHO, becoming the eyes and ears of the office in Washington, continuing to assist in project development, and serving as a key advisor to Willa Baum.
 Throughout her career, Fry taught oral history institutes and workshops and spoke frequently at the Oral History Association’s annual colloquium and at other professional organizations, as well as publishing numerous articles on her work and larger issues in oral history in a wide variety of journals.
 Her busy life included active interest in the lives of her three sons, Gary, Randy, and Byron Fry, as well as a lifelong love of music.
 Son Gary recalls, “Mom played the violin and even had a small violin scholarship to the University of Oklahoma.
 Two of her three sons grew up to be professional musicians and composers.
 One still is.
 Her love for music and her determination to expose us to all types of it was a constant presence in our lives.
 It remains perhaps her largest legacy to us.”